No Bake Chocolate Orange Cheesecake

 You can see in the cheesecake itself there are fleck of orange zest and chocolate to really give that chocolate orange cheesecake flavour.
 I used the orange zest, orange juice (or orange extract if you have it) plus I took a chocolate orange and coarsely chopped it up to make chocolate chips.
 Adding the Terry’s chocolate orange into the cheesecake, not just having it on top, really made explode with that iconic flavour.
 I think it makes the finished cheesecake look very tempting indeed.

-In this cheesecake I used a normal Terry’s chocolate orange in the cheesecake and topped it with the minis.
+In this cheesecake I used a normal Terry’s chocolate orange in the cream cheese cheesecake layer and topped it with the mini Terry’s chocolate segments.
 As this is a six inch cheesecake it was a little small to use the big segments so the minis worked a treat.
+I also they look softer and more enticing to eat.
 If I made this as an 8 inch size or above cheesecake I think the normal segments would have worked so well.
 I was tempted to add more grated chocolate to the top as I wanted to add more.
 I do love the flavour.

 Ready to serve and it went down so well!
 There wasn’t a crumb left on the plate.
 It’s a great pleasure to feed people and see how much everyone loved it.
 I think this will be made time and time again.
 I’m craving it right now.
 I wonder if I can whip up one this weekend.
 It is definitely a lot of calories but if they are tasty they don’t count right? (joking of course)

 What is a no-bake cheesecake?

 A no-bake cheesecake is a cheesecake made with fresh cream cheese which is placed in the fridge to set, rather than baked in an oven.
 It is an English classic dish and is constantly being updated with new flavour ideas.